Teradata/teradatagenai/README.md

 * CentOS 7 or later versions
 * SLES 12 or later versions
 * VantageCloud Lake on AWS with Open Analytics Framework in order to use Teradata’s BYO LLM offering.
+### Minimum Database Requirements
+* Teradata Vantage with database release 20.00 or later

 ### Installation